Search

 Need for Controlled Calcium Supplementation

-The emerging evidence has initiated a reassessment of calcium prescriptions.
+Emerging evidence has led to a reassessment of calcium prescriptions.
 Medical professionals now recommend cautious use of supplements.

 • Avoid calcium supplements without confirmed deficiency